-9. Radiation Safety Program (RSP) Surveillance
+9. RSP Surveillance

-b.
-The CRSO shall review the findings of supervisor surveillances.

-c.
-The RSO shall conduct and document surveillances of RSP operations at least quarterly.

-d.
-Deficiencies or improvement noted during surveillances shall be documented on a RSP Deficiency Reports (RDR) per Section 2.11. of reference (d).

-e.
-All RSP surveillance records shall be maintained per section 2.26.6. of reference (d).
+- a.
+The supervisor responsible for operations subject to RSP controls shall conduct and document a surveillance of operations at least quarterly.
+Each type of RSP operation at a command (e.g., industrial radiography, x-ray analyzer usage, RAM shipping) shall have a separate surveillance performed quarterly if operations are conducted.
+Surveillances should include observation of work in progress. - b.
+The CRSO shall review the findings of supervisor surveillances. - c.
+The RSO shall conduct and document surveillances of RSP operations at least quarterly. - d.
+Deficiencies or improvement noted during surveillances shall be documented on a RSP Deficiency Report (RDR) per Section 2.11 of reference (e). - e.
+All RSP surveillance records shall be maintained per section 2.26.6 of reference (e).

-10. Radiation Safety Program Audit (RSPA)
+10. RSP Audit

 a.
 The purpose of the audit program is to improve RSP safety, reduce RSP program violations, and prevent mishaps and near misses from occurring.
-The audit program shall encompass compliance and performance based reviews.
+The audit program shall encompass compliance and performance-based reviews.
 This includes periodic observation of actual RSP operations and activities.

-b.
-When deficiencies are found, the subordinate command/organization will be responsible for correcting the problems.
-For problems of a systemic or repetitive nature, subordinate commands shall perform a causal analysis, document the corrective actions taken for all findings and forward a copy of the documentation to the cognizant IRSM.

-c.
-The Command Radiation Safety Officer (CRSO) or Assistant Command Radiation Safety Officer (ACRSO) shall conduct a radiation protection audit at least every six months if the command has a NRMP or machine sources of radiation.
+- b.
+When deficiencies are found, the subordinate command/organization will be responsible for correcting them.
+For deficiencies of a systemic or repetitive nature, subordinate commands shall perform a causal analysis, document the corrective actions taken for all findings, and forward a copy of the documentation to the IRSM. - c.
+The CRSO or Assistant Command Radiation Safety Officer (ACRSO) shall conduct a radiation protection audit at least every six months if the command has a NRMP or machine sources of radiation.
 Annual audits shall be conducted at commands possessing only generally licensed or exempt radioactive material.
-Audits shall verify that:

-(1) Procedures, and the NRMP if applicable, are being properly maintained and are current.

-(2) Appropriate radiological surveys are being conducted and reviewed in a timely manner.

-(3) Required radiation medical examinations are properly conducted at required interval.

-(4) Records of occupational radiation exposure are accurate and complete.

-(5) Exposure information is provided to workers.

-(6) NRMP commitments are maintained by reconciling physical inventories, leak test records, and other items prescribed by the NRMP.

-(7) Required records and reports are properly maintained and issued in a timely manner.

-(8) RAM transportation, shipping, receipt, transfer, and disposal records are properly maintained.

-(9) RSP related training is properly conducted and documented.

-(10) Review of RDRs and analysis to detect any trends.

-d.
-Audits shall be documented, command reviewed, and maintained per Section 2.26.6. of reference (d).
+Audits shall verify that: - (1) Procedures, and the NRMP if applicable, are being properly maintained and are current. - (2) Appropriate radiological surveys are being conducted and reviewed in a timely manner. - (3) Required radiation medical examinations are properly conducted at required interval. - (4) Records of occupational radiation exposure are accurate and complete. - (5) Exposure information is provided to workers. - (6) NRMP commitments are maintained by reconciling physical inventories, leak test records, and other items prescribed by the NRMP. - (7) Required records and reports are properly maintained and issued in a timely manner. - (8) RAM transportation, shipping, receipt, transfer, and disposal records are properly maintained. - (9) RSP related training is properly conducted and documented. - (10) RSPDRs are being utilized and properly maintained. - d.
+Audits shall be documented, command reviewed, and maintained per Section 2.26.6 of reference (e).